Nirajkumar19/Learn-React/README.md

 - When we write JSX then behind the scene JSX will convert into browser understandable language
 - This is done by the parcel but parcel donot do it by own, it will done by babel.
 So parcel act like a manager.
 - JSX create the react element.
+- JSX will sanitize all the code first and then execute it, so worries of any Cross-site scripting

+# At the end of the day:-
+- JSX is the React.createElement --> it means react element
+- React element is the object
+- Functional compoment is simple javascript function